NibblySlug/Qubic-docs-proposal/README.md

 # qubic-docs-proposal
 Proposal docs for Quibic

-## Objectives of the Rewrite
-Qubic and its quorum-based computing software represent an innovative step in decentralised technology and finance.
-The technology will require thorough and accurate documentation, in order to ensure users are able to engage with the product comfortably and securely.

 ## The current state of Qubic documentation:
 There is an existing repository of Qubic Documentation, that may be of limited use to users.
 As a result, Qubic risks alienating users, who cannot access information allowing them to use the product.
 Gaps include:

 * Missing Tutorials - the Qubic Tutorial page is not readily available in the navigation bar and key tutorials are missing `[INSERT WHAT IS MISSING HERE]`

-* Missing general information - parts of the 'Core Concepts' pages are missing, including formatting, signatures and other instructions.
+* Missing general information - for example, parts of the 'Core Concepts' pages are missing, including formatting, signatures and other instructions.
+Similar gaps are found throughout the documentation

+* Inconsistent information and language in parts

+* Broken links

+*

+## Objectives of the Rewrite
+Qubic and its quorum-based computing software represent an innovative step in decentralised technology and finance.
+The technology will require thorough and accurate documentation, in order to ensure users are able to engage with the product comfortably and securely.
+Current documentation exists, but lacks key information.
+By rewriting parts and editing others, Qubic documentation will be brought up to date, improving overall user friendliness and aiding developers in using Qubic tools.